jhartzell42/how-to-programming-shop/src/lede.md

 So this comes next: Why does this protocol or application exist?
 What problem is it trying to solve?
 This goes at all levels, not just the top level of documentation.
-Our example bad documentation leaves this question unanswered at many levels:
+Our example bad documentation leaves this question unanswered at many levels; not only does the document lack a lede, but each subsection needs a bit of context as well:

 * What problem is the protocol trying to solve?
 * What problem is the go-ahead message trying to solve?
 * What problem is the ID field trying to solve?

-TODO: Expand example.

 3. What is its position within the greater system?

+This is connected in practice to what problem it's trying to solve.

 * Who uses it?
 * Is it user-facing, or internal?
 * Server-side or client-side?

-TODO: Expand example.

 4. What technologies is it layered on top of?